 Global Caché produce a range of network adapters which allow virtually any electrical device to be connected to (and controlled via) a computer network.
 Their devices work by of receiving instructions from an app installed on a smartphone or tablet and re-transmitting that instruction somewhere else.

 In order to control audio-visual devices we are primarily interested in network adapters for controlling devices via infra-red.
 These devices generally consist of the following main elements:

 - One or more infra-red emitters – which transmit a signal to the device(s) you want to control.

-- An electronics module – which connects to your home computer network, receives the signal from an app installed on a smartphone or tablet and re-transmits that instruction somewhere else.
+- An electronics module – which connects to your home computer network, receives the signal from an app installed on a smartphone or tablet, and transmits it to the infra-red emitter(s).

 To control any Global Caché device you’ll need to download and install an app on your smartphone or tablet.
 Global Caché don’t produce an app, preferring to partner with third-party app developers (you can find a list here).
 One of the beauties of this approach is that you can use one app to control a whole range of devices around your home, rather than having specific apps for different devices.

 Marmitek’s Invisible Control 6 XTRA SMART remote control extender